 Yes, you can apply to the honors program with summer classes in progress, and your acceptance to the program will be conditional until summer grades are released.

 Our faculty feel that the research and thesis-writing process requires two semesters to complete an effective project.

 The required courses for the honors program are expected to be offered only in Fall and Spring, so students must be able to enroll in consecutive Fall and Spring semesters to participate.

 We recommend taking no more than 2 other academic courses while pursuing the honors program, especially if they are rigorous, upper-division courses.
 You can also consider talking with an L&S College Advisor about a reduced course load (minimum of 6 units).

-- The size of the program will depend largely on the number of applications received.
-While we do not have a maximum capacity for the program, we anticipate that the program will remain small, especially during the first few years.
+The size of the program will depend largely on the number of applications received.
+While we do not have a maximum capacity for the program, we anticipate that the program will remain small.

-- While we expect that most qualified candidates will be seniors, you do not necessarily have to have senior standing or be graduating in the semester that you will complete the honors program.
+While we expect that most qualified candidates will be seniors, you do not necessarily have to have senior standing or be graduating in the semester you will complete the honors program.